 For some professions, such as carpenter, tailor, hairdresser, beautician and others, which are considered patent activities, it is necessary to file a Patent Declaration under Art.
 61 of the Local Taxes and Fees Act (ZMDT) in the respective municipality.

-When should we perform VAT registration as a self-insured/self-employed person?
+When should we perform VAT registration from a self-insured/self-employed person?

 Freelancers in Bulgaria exercising a freelance profession become subject to mandatory registration under the Value Added Tax Act (VAT) in specific circumstances.
 One of the hypotheses, for example, is reaching a turnover of BGN 100,000 for a period of 12 consecutive months.
-Another case in which VAT registration would be required is also the interaction with foreign counterparties, such as Facebook, Google and others, which may impose a registration obligation regardless of turnover.
+Another case in which VAT registration would be necessary is also the interaction with foreign counterparties, but only those registered in the EU, such as Facebook, Google, Upwork, Fiverr and others, which may impose a registration obligation regardless of turnover.
 After registration, freelancers are required to issue invoices for the services performed by them, thereby documenting their activities in accordance with legal requirements.
+There are of course many other cases that require VAT registration by the self-employed, so we advise you to consult a specialist to find out if such registration is necessary in your case!

 One of the key features of accounting for self-insured persons is the absence of the right to a tax credit, especially when they are registered under the VAT.
 This fact can significantly affect their financial efficiency and impose different approaches in business management.
 For this reason, detailed understanding and strategic planning are crucial to minimizing tax and insurance obligations.
 In this dynamic financial environment, consulting qualified accountants and tax experts, such as those at Elan Consulting, is critical.
 They can provide specialized help and guidance to help self-insured individuals make informed and effective decisions to support their financial stability and business sustainability.